yeti-platform/yeti/contrib/README.md

         ├── my_feed.py        # 1.
 The core of your contribution!
         ├── config.txt        # 2.
 Any extra configuration sections that need to go in the config file.
         ├── requirements.txt  # 3.
 Any additional python library your code uses.
-        └── README.md         # Please provide a descirption & explanation on how to install your plugin
+        └── README.md         # Please provide a descirption & explanation on how to install your plugin.
 ```

 After you're all set, submit your PR and let us review your code!